mewisland/temis/README.md

 ### Policy

 - For language specifications, we will complement it in a form that does not omit anything that can be omitted.

-### Code Style

-- Biome's `javascript.formatter.arrowParentheses` is set to `"always"`.
-- Biome's `javascript.formatter.quoteProperties` is set to `"asNeeded"`.
-- Biome's `javascript.formatter.semicolons` is set to `"always"`.
-- Biome's `javascript.formatter.trailingCommas` is set to `"all"`.
-- Biome's `javascript.formatter.indentStyle` is set to `"space"`.
-- Biome's `javascript.formatter.indentWidth` is set to `2`.
-- Biome's `organizeImports` is not used.
-Instead, sorting is done with ESLint.

 ### Commit Message Style